Drew Steckenrider: Seattle Mariners

 On November 10, 2020, Steckenrider signed with the Seattle Mariners and was a non-roster invitee in spring training.
 On March 31, 2021, Steckenrider was selected to the active 25 man opening day roster in the Mariners bullpen.
 His dominant 2021 campaign included an evening on August 8 where he primarily used his 97 mph fastball to close out the last 2 innings in Yankee Stadium in impressive style, highlighted by a nasty game ending breaking ball to strike out legendary slugger Aaron Judge and complete the Mariners first shutout in Yankee Stadium since 2012.
 During that 2021 Mariners 90 win season he led the team with 67 2/3 relief innings pitched and 14 saves, while recording 58 strikeouts and a 2.00 ERA, the 6th-lowest ERA in Mariners franchise history among pitchers with at least 60.0 innings pitched.

 Steckenrider began the 2022 season with the Mariners, but was optioned to the Triple-A Tacoma Rainiers on May 26 after 16 relief appearances with 1 save.
 He was designated for assignment on June 11, after the Mariners acquired Kevin Padlo.
 On June 14, Steckenrider cleared waivers and was sent outright to Triple-A Tacoma.

 Oakland Athletics

-On February 12, 2023, Steckenrider signed a minor league contract with the Oakland Athletics organization, and is once again a non-roster invitee to spring training camp where he is expected to compete for a spot given his career 3.27 ERA in 195 2/3 innings at the big league level.
+On February 12, 2023, Steckenrider signed a minor league contract with the Oakland Athletics organization, and was a non-roster invitee to spring training camp.
+He was put on the restricted list on March 16, and did not throw a pitch in 2023 or 2024.